lagbolt/library/LVCCLD-signage.md

 I'll have a lot to say about signage, and I'll also touch on crosswalks and book drops.
 Remember that signage isn't decoration -- it's solving a problem for a user of the library.

-### Why bother?
+### Why is this important?

 Here's what Marcia Trotta, quoted [here](https://himissjulie.com/2017/08/16/outreach-in-a-time-of-uprising/), said in 1993:
 > We need to face reality and realize that not everyone is comfortable within our traditional library boundaries.
 The buildings are imposing, the amounts of information are overwhelming, unfamiliar cultural manifestations are threatening.

+And in 2020, referring to services to the Hispanic population of Rochester, NY, Angelica Perez-Delgado said:
+> People don’t have time to ask for help.
+They’re trying to survive day to day, so we need to be here.
+We need to make sure that resources are available, that we’re providing services in a way that [is] meaningful to them ...

-Making wayfinding quick and easy is a way of making the library interior *and* exterior less "imposing ... overwhelming ... threatening".
+Making wayfinding quick and easy is a way of making services more "available" and "meaningful" and less "imposing ... overwhelming ... threatening".
+After all, you can't use a service if you can't find it.

 ### The photos